MileHacker Logo

 Unified Electronic Visa e-Visa

 Since August 1, 2023, an unified electronic visa (e-Visa) became available for citizens of 55 countries.
-This e-Visa is for one entry, permits stays up to 16 days, and covers tourism, business, humanitarian, and guest purposes.
+This e-Visa is for single entry, permits stays up to 16 days, and covers tourism, business, humanitarian, and guest purposes.
 Countries eligible for the e-Visa include most EU nations, China, India, Turkey, Mexico, and Saudi Arabia.

 E-Visa Details: